 - You need to make a start-up/entrepreneur investment into a business incubator.
 The amount is €175,000, and €25,000 of it will be used as share’s capitalization in the Portuguese business venture, as well as for the payment of the business’s required services.
 For each new Portuguese venture, the client will own around 95% and empowered around 5% of the share.

-- When your application is accepted, it means the incubator approved it.
-After this, you get a notification on the portal regarding the approval.
+When your application is accepted, it means the incubator approved it; you then get a notification on the portal regarding the approval

 You can submit your application on the online platform of Startup Visa, at any time during the year.

 In addition to the documents mentioned in the previous section, you need to prepare the following documents before you apply for the visa: